Overview

 What is the Prompt Engineering lifecycle?

-What should you inspect first when a model’s output varies unpredictably?
+Why should you inspect the prompt first when model output is inconsistent?

 pro $24.99 per month